jonathanericksen/DC_Crime_Analysis_and_Modeling/README.md

      <img src="images/Total_crime_by_hour_by_offense.png" width="700" height="400">
 </p>

-The cyclical nature of crime incidents in DC throughout a 24 hour period are clearly indicated above with the early morning hours seeing minimal crime activity vs. the afternoon and evening hours.
+The cyclical nature of crime incidents in DC throughout a 24 hour period is clearly indicated above with the early morning hours seeing minimal crime activity vs. the afternoon and evening hours.

 ### Geographic Analysis